Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Installation of appropriate backing materials

-- Surface preparation for new finishes
+- Preparing the surface for new finishes

-Addressing Moisture and Mold: Specialized Drywall Solutions
+Addressing Moisture and Mould: Specialized Drywall Solutions

-Moisture Damaged Drywall Repair
+Moisture-Damaged Drywall Repair

-Professional assessment determines whether partial patching or complete replacement is necessary.
+Our professional assessment determines whether partial patching or complete replacement is necessary.
 Severely damaged sections must be cut out and replaced with moisture-resistant materials like green board or cement backer board.

 The repair process involves: